Putin’s Needy Little Helpers Are Ruining Russia (Op-ed)

 Novaya Gazeta claims that attacks on opposition activists and bloggers were carried out on Prigozhin’s behalf.
 The story is based on the testimony of one of the men involved, ex-convict Valery Amelchenko, who has since himself disappeared.
 Novaya Gazeta’s reporter Denis Korotkov – who himself received the symbolic threat of a funeral wreath from persons unknown – believes that Amelchenko may have been abducted or killed.

-It’s a luridly over-the-top tale of government critics and business rivals of Prigozhin’s being targeted, of murders in the Donbas and even drug experiments in Syria.
+It is a luridly over-the-top tale of government critics and business rivals of Prigozhin’s being targeted, of murders in the Donbass and even drug experiments in Syria.
 At present it is hard to say whether it is wholly accurate and how far Prigozhin himself was behind these operations, but it illustrates something about the elite today.

 Quite when did the pendulum begin to swing back?
 The 2008 financial crash and post-2014 recession saw dirty old habits reassert themselves.
 Beyond that, the increasingly hostile atmosphere in the West also made it less worthwhile to worry too much about international reputation.